simbo1905/thinbus-srp-js/README.md

 This package provides a [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for Javascript / EMCAScript to perform a zero knowledge proof of password to a Java server.
 The only dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written as a JAX-RS webservice.
-The demo has been tested with Firefox, Chrome, Safari (on an iPad).
+The demo has been tested with Firefox, Chrome, and Safari (on an iPad).

 The code current code uses Nimbus 1.5.0-SNAPSHOT from my fork which has not yet made it to maven central.
 So you have to `git clone` then `mvn install` my fork of Nimbus SRP to use this library today.
 The javascript algorithms are tested using the java scripting runtime.